Bermuda's legendary Triangle does not deter visitors from taking advantage of air travel

 Carry-On Luggage

-Airports and airlines have implemented new regulations for carry-on luggage more recently.
-Items such as metal scissors and razors are no longer permitted on flights.
-For a complete list of regulated items, visit the Transportation Security Administration (TSA) website or call 1-866-289-9673 in the U.S. Other carry-on rules are as follows:
+Airports and airlines have implemented new regulations for carry-on luggage.
+Prohibited items such as scissors, nail clippers and razors are not permitted on flights.
+For a complete list of regulated items, visit the Transportation Security Administration (TSA) at https://www.tsa.gov/traveler-information or call 1-866-289-9673 in the U.S.

 Airport Security